Multiple Variants vs Multiple Products

 Context

-Mercado Libre has three massive, independent business units: Marketplace, Shipping, and Payments.
-Each runs its own product, design, and engineering team (roughly 500 to 1,000 people each).
-They share a platform but historically operated independently in the vast ecosystem.
-The strategic bet was to bring CPG partners in major countries into the Mercado Libre ecosystem.
-We needed to support their networks of physical stores.
-Rapid delivery in minutes was the goal.
-But that required a capability that didn't exist: multi-location inventory management that cut across all three BUs simultaneously.
+Mercado Libre has three massive business units: Marketplace, Shipping, and Payments.
+While they operate within a complex eco system, each runs its own product, design, and engineering team (roughly 500 to 1,000 people each).
+The business bet was to bring CPG partners in major countries into the Mercado Libre ecosystem, so we needed to support their networks of physical stores.
+The value prop was delivery in minutes was the goal.
+But that required a capability that didn't exist: multi-location inventory management that cuts across all three BUs.

 Design Approach: